wandersondlopes/docs-content/content/hardware/13.accessories/accessories/bughopper/tech-specs.md

 **Please read: power supply and voltage domains.**

 The Arduino Bughopper is powered **exclusively** through its USB-C® connector, which supplies +5 VDC from the host development machine.
-The onboard FT230XQ USB-UART bridge IC uses this +5 VDC input to generate a regulated +3.3 VDC rail internally, which powers the board's logic and is indicated by the onboard green LED.
+The onboard FT230XQ-R USB-to-UART bridge IC uses this +5 VDC input to generate a regulated +3.3 VDC rail internally, which powers the board's logic and is indicated by the onboard green LED.

 The Bughopper operates across two distinct voltage domains: